Kaljurand/Arvutaja/README.md

 Examples
 --------

-The language understood by *Calculator* is described by 3 underlying grammars.
+The language understood by __Arvutaja__ is described by 3 underlying grammars.
 Following is a list of some interesting examples, more can be found at http://kaljurand.github.com/Grammars/